 Why would anyone compile a list like that?
 It’s like telling your child as they go out to play with their friends, “right, remember what I told you, no setting fire to your nose, and remember not to lick the pavement.”.
 It’s common sense, why aren’t there more people with this in the world?

 Other things to consider

 It’s not a bad thing to give your kitten the opportunity to eat/chew some grass.
-Although they don’t have the ability to digest lots of the stuff some people believe they eat it to make themselves sick.
-The cat being sick will clear its stomach of all the nasty stuff, such as any bones, fur or parasites which could potentially make them ill.
+Although they don’t have the ability to digest it, they appear to eat it to make themselves sick.
+When a cat is sick, it clears its stomach of all the nasty stuff, such as any bones, fur, or parasites which could potentially make it ill.